Tax Guide for Restaurant Owners

 Tips and Gratuities

-For specific information on how tax specifically applies to optional payments and mandatory payments, see our Publication 115, Tips, Gratuities, and Service Charges.
-Also see Regulation 1603, Taxable Sales of Food Products.
+For specific information on how tax specifically applies to optional payments and mandatory payments, see publication 115, Tips, Gratuities, and Service Charges, and Regulation 1603, Taxable Sales of Food Products.

 When using a Point-of-Sale (POS) system, please make sure tax is correctly applied for mandatory charges.
 If your POS system is not programmed correctly, please contact your POS vendor.